CharlesLiuG/citrix-sd-wan-api/README.md

 citrix sd-wan api automately config
-All test return value with tools is Postman use postman post and check config with sd-wan
+All test return value with tools is Postman use postman post and check config with sd-wan all return value picture in / flow the number